irfanozer/irfanozer/README.md

 - 👋 Hi, I’m @irfanozer
 - I'm a junior computer engineering student in Istanbul technical university.
-- I want to improve myself at game developing and database systems.
+- I want to improve myself at game developing and blockchain development.
 - I have few projects on github including: games using unity 3d and vr, website development using heroku.
 - Worked on Airlab in ITU for nearly 1 year and learned ROS,controlling robots and environments.
 - Now I'm working in softsensors lab in ITU for almost a year.
 I'm working on developing games and playing them using keyboard/joystick/sensors/gloves/vr.